+Did you know that Costco members can save money booking car rentals, vacation packages and cruises?
 The Costco Travel program can be a great option for folks who book paid travel instead of redeeming miles & points.
-Because you might save lots of money compared to booking through an online travel agency like Orbitz, Expedia, or Priceline.
+You can save lots of money compared to booking through an online travel agency like Orbitz or Expedia.

-I’ll share details about the Costco Travel program.
-And explain why some folks might benefit from booking a trip with the warehouse club!
+I’ll share details about the Costco Travel program, and explain why some might benefit from booking a trip with the warehouse club.

 Costco negotiates prices with hotels and travel destinations around the world to arrange packages and rental car discounts for members.
-And many times, you can book a vacation getaway that includes extra perks like:
+Many times, you can book a vacation getaway that includes extra perks like:

 - Free breakfast